-What You Need To Switch To OTA TV
+What You Need To Access OTA TV

 All you need to start watching TV for free is an antenna.
 Depending on your needs and location, there are many affordable options for indoor, outdoor and attic antennas.
 If you aren’t sure what you need, take our short quiz to find out which antenna is best for you.

-Switching to OTA doesn’t mean you have to give up features like recording or pausing live TV.
 Tablo offers a range of DVRs for over-the-air TV, giving you the freedom to watch your favorite shows and movies on your time.

 Recommended antenna if you live in an urban area or nearby suburb: